hashicorp/packer-plugin-lxd/.github/CONTRIBUTING.md

 #### Running Builder Acceptance Tests

-If the LXD Plugin has [acceptance tests](https://en.wikipedia.org/wiki/Acceptance_testing), these probably have some requirements such as environment variables to be set for API tokens and keys.
+If the incus Plugin has [acceptance tests](https://en.wikipedia.org/wiki/Acceptance_testing), these probably have some requirements such as environment variables to be set for API tokens and keys.
 Each test should error and tell you what are missing, so those are not documented here.

 If you're working on a feature and want to verify it is functioning (and also hasn't broken anything else), we recommend creating or running the acceptance tests.